On December 19th of 2016, Deshawn Stevenson announced he was retiring from the NBA. I know what you are thinking: Hasn’t he been retired?

 Stevenson’s’ last NBA game was back in April of 2013, but the man with an ATM in his house, who used to bet $20,000 on 3-point contests, never officially said he was done playing in the league and trying to get on LeBron James’ nerves…until today.
 According to ESPN, the “defensive-minded shooting guard” wants to focus on his kids and barbershops in the Orlando area.
 Cool.

 For those who don’t remember much about the former NBA champ, he had a lot of talent; He was drafted to Jerry Sloan’s Jazz right out of high school.
 He was also a headache and almost drafted to prison right out of high school.
 To me, the most amusing story about Stevenson’s decision to not play college ball for the JayHawks has to do with the SAT test.
 As a sophomore, he took the SAT and scored 450 – not so great.
 Two years later, as a senior, he got a 1,150!
 Did he really learn that much in two years?
-That increase turned into a big red flag, making him temporally ineligible to play, so he retook the test and got a 650, which is below the 820 he needed and way way below the 1,150 “he” received on his second try.
+That increase turned into a big red flag, making him temporarily ineligible to play.
+He retook the test again and got a 650, which is below the 820 he needed and way, way below the 1,150 “he” received on his second try.
 Hello NBA!